RetroAchievements/docs/docs/general/rabot.md

 Creates a timed poll that automatically closes.

-Note that a native Discord poll might be easier and more intuitive to use, and also closed automatically.
+Note that a native Discord poll might be easier and more intuitive to use, and also closes automatically.

 ![tpoll command usage](/rabot-tpoll.png)